On this page...

 "Therapeutic classroom" means a classroom designed for the purpose of providing support for any student, with or without an Individualized Education Program (IEP), whose emotional, social, or behavioral needs interfere with the student’s ability to be successful in the current educational environment, with or without supports, until the student is able to successfully return to the student’s current education environment, with or without supports, including but not limited to the general education classroom.

-A school district may include therapeutic classrooms as part of its district’s or building’s tiers of social-emotional-behavioral health (SEBH) supports.
+A school district may include therapeutic classrooms as part of its district’s or building’s tiers of supports.
 The word “classroom” is a descriptor of an educational set of services that create the educational environment that may include but is not required to include a separate physical setting from other students.

 For a more comprehensive definition of therapeutic classroom see Iowa Administrative Code 281-14.